tlareywi/HERMSStep/README.md

 DATA FIELD DEFINITIONS
 --------------------------------------------------------------------
-HLT: The kettle serving as the hot liquor tank
+HLT: The kettle serving as the hot liquor tank\n
 HLT Offset: Number of degrees above mash tun target to maintain the HLT during step Mash Tun: The kettle serving as the mash tun Recirculation Pump: The pump responsible for moving wort through the HLT and back into the mash tun